 The Company has conducted activities for an initial exploration program on the Miller Project, which included compilation of exploration data in GIS software, reviewing and digitizing biogeochemical, geological and drill hole compilations, and engaging a geophysics consultant for data review and future program planning.

-The Company has received approval from the BLM for a "Notice to Conduct Mineral Exploration Activities" for its forthcoming initial drilling program.
-The program commenced in late July 2023 and is designed to test for the presence and depth of favourable Carlin-type deposit host rocks under the project area.
+The Company received approval from the BLM for a "Notice to Conduct Mineral Exploration Activities" for its initial drilling program.
+The program commenced in late July 2023.